How To Combat Depression

 7. Balance Your Mind

-Find equilibrium between managing stress and procrastination.
+Find an equilibrium between managing stress and procrastination.
 Prioritize important tasks while maintaining perspective.
 Overwhelming stress can lead to burnout, while chronic procrastination can contribute to feelings of guilt and anxiety.

 Practice time management techniques, break tasks into smaller steps, and celebrate accomplishments along the way.
 Remember that life is not black and white, and finding a middle ground between responsibilities and relaxation is essential.